FDA approved for more than 25 years

 If you’re genetically predisposed to DHT sensitivity, increased DHT levels could elevate your risk of pattern hair loss.
 It’s a bummer, but it’s a part of life for many men.

-You can increase testosterone levels through healthy lifestyle habits, like nutrition, sleep, and exercise.
-There isn’t any research showing that these habits cause any noticeable increase in hair shedding.
+You can increase testosterone levels through healthy lifestyle habits, like nutrition, sleep, and exercise, but there isn’t any research showing that these habits cause any noticeable increase in hair shedding.

 Medications Affecting Testosterone and DHT